 In 1941, Dr. Frank Stanger started La Peninsula as a way to preserve the colorful stories of the county’s past.
 A scholarly journal, La Peninsula is produced twice a year and sent to all the members of the San Mateo County Historical Association.

-Peninsula at War!
-San Mateo County's World War II Legacy, Part I is the first of two issues commemorating San Mateo County's experiences during World War II.
+Fall 2016: Peninsula at War!
+San Mateo County’s World War II Legacy, Part I is the first issue commemorating San Mateo County’s experiences during World War II.
 The articles explore the defense installations such as the radio station at Sweeney Ridge, training facilities such as the Merchant Marine Cadet Basic Training School and home front activities from Victory Gardens to USOs.

 Spring 2016: Between 1910 and 1970, about six million African Americans left the South and created new homes and communities in the North, Midwest and West.
 Using the stories of local families, The African American Great Migration and San Mateo County explores the themes of Leaving the South, Challenges on Arrival, and Activism and Resilence.